chkal/backset/README.md

 ## Getting started

 Backset is currently in early development stage.
-So there are some manual steps for you to take if you want to give it a try.
+The latest version available in Maven Central is `1.0.0.Alpha1`.
+It's fine to use this version for your first experiments.
+If you want to give the bleeding edge version a try, you will have to build it yourself:

 First you should clone the source and build it: